-Withdrawal Rates vary by servic rate table.
-Rates vary by service based on actual plan experience, as shown in the rate table.
-Expenses Prior year administ year payroll.
-Prior year administrative expenses expressed as percentage of prior year payroll.
-Retirement Age ing at age 55 as shown in rate table.
-Members who shest assumed retirement age will retire in one year.
-Percentage Married ers and 65% of female members are assumed to be re assumed to have no children.
-Age Difference Females two years y ounger than males.
-Allowance for Combined Service Annuity liabilities for non-ve ed former members are increased by 7.00% and ested former members are increased by 9.00% to fect of some Participants being eligible for a Annuity.
-Refund of Contributions benefit are assum ndrawing after becoming eligible for a deferred ed to take the larger of their contributions tterest or the value of their deferred benefit.
-Interest on member contributions purchase annuity ar Pre-Retirement inter ner members who are eligible for the money e assumed to receive interest credits equal to the rest rate.
-All other members and former members crediting rate as specified in statutes.
-Commencement of deferred benefits deferred annuities (including current terminated are assumed to begin receiving benefits at at age.
-Form of payment Members are assum annuity as follows: ned to elect subsidized joint and survivor form of Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option35.0% elect 100% J&S option45.0% elect Straight Life option Members eligible for or deferred annuities (including current terminated
+Withdrawal Rates vary by service based on actual plan experience, as shown in the rate table.
+Expenses Prior year administrative expenses expressed as percentage of prior year payroll.
+Retirement Age Graded rates beginning at age 55 as shown in rate table.
+Members who have attained the highest assumed retirement age will retire in one year.
+Percentage Married 85% of male members and 65% of female members are assumed to be married.
+Members are assumed to have no children.
+Age Difference Females two years younger than males.
+Allowance for Combined Service Annuity Liabilities for vested former members are increased by 7.00% and liabilities for non-vested former members are increased by 9.00% to account for the effect of some Participants being eligible for a Combined Service Annuity.
+Refund of Contributions All employees withdrawing after becoming eligible for a deferred benefit are assumed to take the larger of their contributions accumulated with interest or the value of their deferred benefit.
+Interest on member contributions Members and former members who are eligible for the money purchase annuity are assumed to receive interest credits equal to the Pre-Retirement interest rate.
+All other members and former members receive the interest crediting rate as specified in statutes.
+Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at unreduced retirement age.
+Form of payment Married members are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option38.0% elect 100% J&S option42.0% elect Straight Life option Members eligible for deferred annuities (including current terminated